tcibinan/flaxo/README.md

 ## Deployment

-To run tests and application you should set several system variables.
+To run the application you should set several system variables.

 | Variable | Description |
 |---|---|